Alwin-Lin/development-debug-androidTest/CtsCarTestCases/README.md

  3. File > Sync Project With Gradle File should be succsesfull
  4. Now you can use Android Studio IDE to explore the project

- # Manual run test and attatch debugger
+ # Manually run a test case to allow manually attatch debugger
  The whole test modle only takes a few seconds to run.
 There is not enought time to manually attatch debugger.
 Alternativly you can manual run test and attatch debugger.
 In command line:
  1. ``` adb install %cts_Location%\android-cts\testcases\CtsCarTestCases.apk ```
- 2. ``` adb shell am instrument -w -r -e debug true -e class 'android.car.cts.CarTest' android.car.cts/androidx.test.runner.AndroidJUnitRunner ```
+ 2. Run a test case and wait for debugger ``` adb shell am instrument -w -r -e debug true -e class 'android.car.cts.CarTest' android.car.cts/androidx.test.runner.AndroidJUnitRunner ```
-    * Run a test case without waiting for debuging
-       * ``` adb shell am instrument -w -r -e debug false -e class 'android.car.cts.CarTest' android.car.cts/androidx.test.runner.AndroidJUnitRunner ```
+    * This is useful because normally a test will be over before you have time to attatch debugger.
- 3. Attatch debugger with in android studio
+ 3. Attatch debugger with in Android Studio
     * There is a function to [view and configure breakpoints](https://developer.android.com/studio/debug#breakPointsView) in order to catch exceptions.